sviktam1/draves-ai-jekyll/_features/2_academic.md

 <p>
-  Starting in the 80s as a Brown University and later Carnegie Mellon Computer Science PhD researcher, Draves invented techniques for metaprogramming and interactive media that now power GPU and AI programming.
+  Starting in the 80s as a Brown University and later Carnegie Mellon Computer Science PhD researcher, Draves advanced techniques for metaprogramming and interactive media that now power GPU and AI programming.
 </p>